tiurzm/Bamazon/README.md

 **3. Run node bamazonSupervisor.js for supervisors**
 ![manager](/assets/img/9.png)

-**A supervisor is able to view product sales by department and create a new department.**
+**A supervisor is able to view product sales by department and create new departments**
 ![manager](/assets/img/7.png)
 ![manager](/assets/img/8.png)